Keith Todd, dean of admission

 During our two spring fly-in programs, 20–25 students to come visit Reed, free of expense.
 For these events, we invite students from historically underrepresented racial/ethnic backgrounds who have submitted an application to Reed.
 The spring fly-in events are similar to the fall fly-in program and provide students an in-depth and engaging visit experience.

-Additional information about these programs can be found at:
+Additional information about these programs can be found on the admission site.

 United Arab Emirates